YChuan1115/Math301-Fall2014/sage/README.md

 This directory contains some information about Sage, as well as some Sage worksheets (files that can be loaded into Sage).

+You need not work in Sage.
+If you prefer using another programming language or math software, you are encouraged to do so.
+(For example, Jim Tappe wrote [a Java program to analyze the unit group](https://github.com/jimmyjames85/AbstractAlgebra).
+Check it out!)

 The file [aata-20140815-sage-6.3.pdf](https://github.com/williamdemeo/Math301-Fall2014/blob/master/sage/aata-20140815-sage-6.3.pdf?raw=true)
 is a document that supplements our textbook with information about Sage that is directly tied to the text.